informatics-isi-edu/ermrestjs/doc/api.md

 <a name="ERMrest.Reference+getAggregates"></a>

 #### reference.getAggregates(aggregateList) ⇒ <code>Promise</code>
-NOTE: If an alias for an aggregate is a duplicate of another provided alias, a new one will be generated

 **Kind**: instance method of [<code>Reference</code>](#ERMrest.Reference)
-**Returns**: <code>Promise</code> - - Promise contains an object in the form of {alias: value, alias: value}
+**Returns**: <code>Promise</code> - - Promise contains an array of the aggregate values in the same order as the supplied aggregate list

 | Param | Type | Description |
 | --- | --- | --- |